L-Sva/adventures/PowerShell Mini-Adventures/Binary Map Extended/README.md

 ```pwsh
 $edge_icon.ToBitmap().Save("$(Get-Location)/edge_icon.ico")
 ```
-# improve the info from here on and upload onto GitHub

-After some digging through, it seems that svchost is the most common process, but it often lacks the company tag.
+To do some exploratory data analysis, I found that svchost is the most common process, but it often lacks the company tag.

 ```pwsh
 Get-Process | Sort-Object -Property Id |